Deployable Specialized Forces: Port Security Units (PSU)

 The Port Security program of the Coast Guard can be traced back all the way back to 1917 with the passage of the Espionage Act and due to the Black Tom explosion.
 Port Security Units are deployable expeditionary security and anti-terrorism units similar to Marine Corps Security Force Regiment or Air Force's Deployed Aircraft Ground Response Element (DAGRE).
+Port Security Units serve as a rapid reaction force, capable of worldwide deployment on short notice.
 Unlike any other Coast Guard Units, Port Security Units are the only sustained forward deployable unit, with the ability to deploy within 96 hours of a crisis and establish operations within 24 hours of arrival.
 PSUs are the only Coast Guard unit that uniquely train and provide ground combat security capability for the Coast Guard if needed.
 Other units that PSUs train and integrate with are Navy Expeditionary Combat Command or abroad in support of various Department of Defense operations.
 PSUs receive their initial training at Marine Corps Base Camp Lejeune's Special Missions Training Center.